Whitelisting Overview - For Phishing Simulations

 If you only use Microsoft or Google

-If you don’t use any additional security systems for email, then you’re done!
-Continue down to Step 3.
+If you don’t use any additional security systems for email, then continue down to Step 3.

 If you use other email security tools in addition to Microsoft or Google